erez-o/docsforge/docs/customizing-the-sidebar.md

 The default content of directory pages (for example, `Child Section1` and `Child Section2`) is auto generated.
 The default content is a simple list of its children pages.

 You can override the auto generated content by supplying the filePath where your content is.
-This can be done by adding an inner `"pageName":""` or `"pageName":"index"` to the directory. `"pageName":""` and `"pageName":"index"` are synonymous in this regard.
+This can be done by adding an inner `"pageName":""` or `"pageName":"index"` or `"pageName":"readme"` to the directory.
+All three options are synonymous in this regard.

 In the above example, `Child Section1` will have an auto generated content, while `Child Section2` will have the content of the markdown page located at `"filePath": "docs/child_section2_content.md"`.